-Below is a checklist of things to consider while planning your study abroad experience.
+Here’s a checklist of things to consider after you’ve been accepted to your program.

-- Determine the visa requirements for your host country (The Center for International Education/Study Abroad Office can provide this information).
+- Determine the visa requirements for your host country (the Center for International Education Abroad can provide limited assistance in this).

-- Get an International Student Identification Card (ISIC) from the Center for International Education/Study Abroad Office.
+- Get an International Student Identification Card (ISIC) from the Center for International Education Abroad.

 - Learn as much as you can about your host country.